rweigel/stats/index.md

 Example: Draw $n$ values from $\mathcal{N}(0,1)$ and compute $\overline{x}$.
 Repeat $n_s$ and plot the pdf or histogram of the $n_s$ $\overline{x}$ values.

-This method does not have practical value -- if you know the distribution and its parameters, you can simply use the analytical equation for the pdf.
+This method does not always have practical value -- if you know the distribution and its parameters, you can simply use the analytical equation for the pdf.
+(However, one can come invent a case where the population is based on known pdfs but the composite pdf is unknown; for example if the probability of a value in a population is given by a complex product of known pdfs)

 I generally have students use a parametric simulation to reinforce the idea of the meaning of the sampling distribution of a test statistic -- that it is a hypothetical distribution that would result if you could do many repeated experiments.

 ### Bootstrap